 1-Bit: Ultra Low-Cost, Low-Power Millimeter-Wave Transceiver

 Fifth-generation cellular network technology (5G) is already here, at least in part.
 All four major U.S. carriers have rolled out some form of early 5G in the constant race to satisfy public demand for more and better.
-Consumers want longer battery life, more robust networks and lower costs for devices and services.
+Consumers want longer battery life, more robust networks, and lower costs for devices and services.
 They want quicker and more stable access to augmented reality, gaming, and real-time control.
-In short, they want the next generation of technology before the current one is even mature, which is when commercial devices are typically developed and marketed.
+In short, they want the next generation of technology before the current one is even mature.

 According to Hochwald, the high frequencies of millimeter waves can be both a blessing and a curse.
 There is an abundance of bandwidth available to support high data rates.
 However, the technology that operates in these bands is costly and consumes large amounts of power.
 Additionally, millimeter-wave frequencies have trouble penetrating walls and doors and propagating over long distances.
 For example, handsets that run these frequencies have a very limited range and, often, short battery life.

 The project tests theoretical and practical concepts as team members work to build a new functioning communication system.
 Rather than employing a small number of very highly capable power-hungry circuits, the team is using a large number of simple low-power circuits to achieve their goals.
 “A key factor in the project,” said Hochwald, “is to exploit nonlinear circuits that have been traditionally avoided in communications systems.”